tableau/VizAlerts/docs/user_guide.md

 You do **not** need to match these fields exactly for VizAlerts to recognize them.
-You can prepend and append whatever characters you like, the key is the “Email To”, SMS Action”, etc. For example VizAlerts will recognize “Email To”, “ Email To”, “ Email To”, “Jim’s Email To”, “Jacqui’s Email To”, “Email To Boris”, all work.
-This lets you create in a single data source multiple fields that you can use on different alerts.
+You can prepend and append whatever characters you like, the key is the “Email To”, SMS Action”, etc. For example, names like “Email To”, “ Email To”, “Jim’s Email To”, “Jacqui’s Email To”, “Email To Boris”, would all be recognized as the Email To field.
+Besides being easier to get the fieldnames right, this flexibility allows you create fields for different alerts that use the same data source.

 ### Important Info About Advanced Alerts <a id='important_info_about_advanced_alerts'></a>